plastilinn/docs/pages/sections/Visual_identity.md

 ## 👉 Example (SpaceX)

-Color scheme
+Color Scheme
-Space X's visual identity is characterized by a predominantly black and white color scheme, with occasional use of red and silver accents.
+Space X's visual identity is characterized by a predominantly **black (#000000)** and **white (#FFFFFF)** color scheme, with occasional use of **red (#FF0000)** and **silver (#C0C0C0)** accents.
 The black and white colors convey a sense of sophistication and modernity, while the red and silver accents add a touch of energy and futuristic appeal.

 Typography
-Space X uses a clean and modern typeface for its branding materials, with a preference for sans-serif fonts.
+Space X uses a clean and modern typeface for its branding materials, with a preference for sans-serif fonts like **"Roboto"** or **"Helvetica Neue"**.
 The typography is typically bold and easily readable, reflecting the company's commitment to clarity and professionalism.

 Imagery
 Space X's visual identity often incorporates imagery related to space exploration, such as rockets, satellites, and astronauts.
+This reinforces its pioneering spirit and focus on innovation.

 ## 🔑 Keys